What are comedones?

 - Macrocomedones are facial closed comedones that are larger than 2-3 mm in diameter

 - Solar comedones are found on the cheeks and chin of older people, and are thought to be due to sun damage.

 - Larger and deeper uninflamed bumps are called nodules.
 They are more common on the trunk than on the face

 The cells lining the sebaceous duct proliferate excessively in acne (cornification) and may block the sebaceous duct forming a comedone.
 These may be so small that they are not visible to the naked eye (microcomedones).

-Comedones are aggravated by:
+Comedones can develop and are aggravated by:

 - Reduced levels of linoleate (a component of sebum) resulting in more scale and reduced barrier function

 - Free fatty acids (made from sebum by bacteria)

 - Excessive activity of the local hormone 5-testosterone (DHT)

 - Interleukin 1 (IL-1) this is a chemical messenger (cytokine) produced by the cells lining the follicle as a response to activation of the innate immune system